Sumatriptan/naproxen (By mouth)

 TreximetThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction (including asthma) to sumatriptan, naproxen, aspirin, or similar medicines, or if you have a history of heart disease, heart attack, angina, stroke, transient ischemic attack (TIA), ischemic bowel disease, peripheral vascular disease, or severe liver disease.
+Do not use it if you had an allergic reaction to sumatriptan, naproxen, aspirin, or similar medicines, or if you have a history of heart disease, heart attack, angina, stroke, transient ischemic attack (TIA), ischemic bowel disease, peripheral vascular disease, or severe liver disease.
 Do not use it right before or after a heart surgery called coronary artery bypass surgery.